scylladb/scylladb/docs/operating-scylla/admin-tools/maintenance-socket.rst

 * If set to `workdir` maintenance socket will be created in `<node's workdir>/cql.m`.
 * Otherwise maintenance socket will be created in the specified path.

 The maintenance socket path has to satisfy following restrictions:

 * the path has to be shorter than `108` chars (due to linux limits),
 * a file or a directory cannot exists in this path.

+Option `maintenance-socket-group` sets the owning group of the maintenance socket.
+If not set, the group will be the same as the user running the scylla node.
+The user running the scylla node has to be in the group specified by `maintenance-socket-group` option or have root privileges.

 Connect to maintenance socket
 -----------------------------